Jakub-C-7/portfolioV1/README.md

-# CTEC3905 ASSIGNMENT
+# Portfolio Version 1
-Welcome to my assignment repository!
+Welcome to my first ever personal portfolio

 My website is a single-page personal portfolio and is organised into the following four sections: about me, projects, skills, and contact me.